 The sort of load in consideration will also influence the amount of weight that a 2×6 can support on its edge.
 For example, a 2×4 timber may be able to accommodate a 4-cylinder engine easily, but it may not be able to accommodate a larger engine.
 A 2×6 on the other hand can sustain a V8 engine weighing between 600 and 700 pounds.

-What is the maximum amount of weight that a 2×12 can sustain horizontally?
+What is the maximum amount of weight that a 2×4 stud can support?

 What is the maximum amount of weight that a 6 by 6 post can support?